comment-anything/prototype1/readme.md

 - Inside `.../go/src/github.com/comment-anything/` run the `git clone` operation
 - This module will be saved to, for example `C:/Users/karlm/go/src/github.com/comment-anything/prototype1`

+This is the best practices way to do things in go.

 # Installing Postgres

 - Install Postgres for your system and follow the instructions to set up your global password and server password
-- Create a database called ......
+- Create a database called ...... (probably postgres)
-- Load the schema with ........
+- Play around with pgAdmin so you can see the database; you may have the manually refresh the tables in pgAdmin to see db updates.

 # Set up environment variables